 Dr. Chase visited me once a week.
-He was always kind and friendly, always very casual, but I knew why he came.
+He was always kind and friendly, he was always kind and friendly, always very casual, but I knew why he came.
 It was to watch me.

 "You said I'd have to earn my living," I reminded him once.
 "Who is paying for this house?
-And Mary's wages?"
+And Mary's paying for this house? wages?"